Certificate in Postal Policy and Regulation for the Digital Era

 - Regulating the postal sector, including regulatory practice, universal access and service, cyber security and regulatory harmonisation

-2018 offering of this course in Johannesburg
+2020 course dates in Johannesburg

-2018 offerings outside South Africa
+Offerings outside South Africa